jdx/mise/README.md

 ```
 List runtime versions available for install

-note that these versions are cached for commands like `rtx install nodejs@latest`
+note that the results are cached for 24 hours
-however _this_ command will always clear that cache and fetch the latest remote versions
+run `rtx cache clean` to clear the cache and get fresh results

 Usage: ls-remote <PLUGIN> [PREFIX]